Clomipramine (By mouth)

 - Cough, sore throat, runny or stuffy nose

-- Nausea, vomiting, diarrhea, constipation, loss of appetite, stomach pain or upset
+- Dry mouth, nausea, vomiting, diarrhea, constipation, loss of appetite, stomach pain or upset

 If you notice other side effects that you think are caused by this medicine, tell your doctor